Introduction to Hair Loss in Women

 Step-by-Step Application Guide

-Start with a dry scalp.
+- Start with a dry scalp.

-Gently massage it in.
+- Rub it in.

-Wash your hands thoroughly afterward.
+- Wash your hands well after that

 Tips for Better Absorption